What We Do

 Director and Founder

 Banseka is the founder and director of Naked Politics, having started the platform as a small website blog after finishing university.
-She’s responsible for scoping out Naked Politics’ long-term strategy, as well as providing direction and helping to deliver on engagement activities to empower and educate young people.
+She’s responsible for scoping out Naked Politics’ long-term strategy, as well as providing direction and helping to deliver activities that empower and educate young people.